r0x0d/convert2rhel/CONTRIBUTING.md

 which are hosted in the [OAMG Organization](https://github.com/oamg) on GitHub.
 These are mostly guidelines, not rules.

-## What should I know before I get started?
+## What should I know before I get started? fgh

 Below are a list of things to keep in mind when developing and submitting contributions to this repository.